 As a result, you can expect to encounter packed streets and beaches in Isla Mujeres during the day.
 It also has a decent beach party scene, overflowing from Cancun’s massive nightlife.

 Furthermore, there are ferries that run from Isla Mujeres to Cancun late in the evening, making it easy for day-trippers to make the very most of their time there.

 That said, if you spend the night in Isla Mujeres, you’ll wake up to a peaceful island that you’ll feel you have all to yourself.
 Although there are early morning ferries that run there from Cancun, the bulk of tourists don’t arrive until 9:00 am – 10:00 am.

 In contrast, Holbox Island’s idea of a “packed” beach is being a handful of beach towel lengths away from strangers.

 It’s an excellent island for people looking to be in a quieter, more nature-oriented atmosphere.
 Speaking of nature, the beaches in Holbox undergo less maintenance, with the exception of hotels that might rake the beach directly in front of their property.

 So, you can expect to encounter strings of seaweed, driftwood, and some small seashells.

 On the other hand, Playa Norte in Isla Mujeres has the pristine, white sand beach that so many people picture when they think of the Caribbean.
-That’s because of the strict cleanup regimen that Isla Mujeres performs on their most popular tourist beaches.
+That’s because of the strict cleanup regimen that Isla Mujeres performs on its most popular tourist beaches.